ICT2112SoftwareDesign/ICT2112-Software-Design-ClassP1/README.md

 teak-clone-454005-d5-5fa367197d61.json
 ```

-Additionally, replace the `appsettings.json` file with the one provided in Team 5's .zip` folder.
+Additionally, **replace** the 'appsettings.json' file and **add** in the 'teak-clone-454005-d5-5fa367197d61.json' file, provided in Team 5's .zip` folder.
 Specific instructions and screenshots can be found in Team 5's D2 Report.
 As this GitHub repository is public, the database connection strings and API keys are excluded from this branch.
 &nbsp;

 ## 4️⃣**⚙️ Run the project**

-**🖥️ Running with Visual Studio 2022 Community Editio**n
+**Running with Visual Studio 2022 Community Editio**n

 1. Open the `.sln` (Solution) file in Visual Studio 2022.
 2. Make sure the correct Startup Project is selected (right-click the project > **Set as Startup Project**).